nmdp-bioinformatics/nmdp-python-project-template/README.md

 How to use the template:

-1. Create a template by clicking on the "Use this template" button.
+1. Click on the top-right green "Use this template" button.
 Make sure to select all branches This will create a new repository with the given name e.g. `urban-potato`
 2. Clone the repository locally
     ```shell